 “A Revolution in Ink: Mapping Benjamin Franklin’s Epistolary Network in the Habsburg Monarchy, 1776-1789,” Jahrbuch der österreichischen Gesellschaft zur Erforschung des 18.
 Jahrhunderts, 34 (2019), 91-113.

-“New World, New Market: A Merchant’s Mission to Trade between Philadelphia and Trieste in 1783,” Yearbook of the Society for 18th Century Studies on South Eastern Europe, Vol. 1, No. 1 “Voices from an era of transition: South Eastern Europe in the 18th Century” (Graz: Universitätsbibliothek Graz, 2018), 65-72.
+“New World, New Market: A Merchant’s Mission to Trade between Philadelphia and Trieste in 1783,” Yearbook of the Society for 18th Century Studies on South Eastern Europe, 1, no. 1 “Voices from an era of transition: South Eastern Europe in the 18th Century” (Graz: Universitätsbibliothek Graz, 2018), 65-72.

 “175 or 235 Years of Austro-American Relations?
 Reflections and Repercussions for the Modern Day,” in Joshua Parker and Ralph Poole, eds., Austria and America: – 20th-Century Cross-Cultural Connections (Zurich: Litt Verlag, 2017), 13-30.

 “‘A Story of Benign Neglect’?
 Die Gründungsgeschichte Amerikas und die Habsburgermonarchie 1776-1783,” Opera Historica – Zeitschrift für Geschichte der Frühen Neuzeit, 17, no. 1 (2016), 56-68.
 English abstract here.